Labour for Independence: 2013 policy conference

 The group hosted a two-day policy conference in July 2013, which sought to suggest possible policies for a post-independence Scottish Labour Party.
 The conference was open to paid members only, who must be either existing members of the Labour Party or members of no party whatsoever.
 It was expected to have hosted 100 people.
 Policies adopted at the conference include complete opposition to the Trident nuclear weapons programme.

-Later activity
+2014 independence campaign

 Allan Grogan spoke at the March and Rally for Scottish Independence in September 2013, at which a contingent of Labour for Independence supporters reportedly waved "red flags with a thistle in the upper hoist quarter".
-After the referendum results were announced, Grogan left the Labour Party and stood down as LFI's co-convenor.
+After the referendum results were announced, Grogan left the Labour Party and stood down as LFI's co-convenor, claiming that Labour had moved to the right and that the success of the no vote would be "seen as an endorsement of the Scottish Labour Leadership and how they defer to their masters at Westminster".
+He joined the Scottish Socialist Party.
+Following the referendum, Labour for Independence went inactive, with The National describing it as having "all but disbanded".

+Relaunch and later activity

+Labour for Independence relaunched in January 2017 after the 2016 Brexit referendum, with Scott Abel now serving as its national organiser.
+In response to the organisation's relaunch, a Scottish Labour spokesperson said the party's official position was to oppose independence as it would mean "billions of pounds of cuts that would hit the poorest in Scotland hardest", which it described as "austerity".

+By 2020, Abel said there were "around 350" members of LFI in Scottish Labour, with more members of the party expressing their interest after the party's poor performance in the 2019 general election, which left it with only one MP in the entirety of Scotland.